Outdoor lighting: security for your exterior

-When you hear 'home security' what comes to mind?
+What comes to mind when you hear 'home security'?
 Security systems designed for the interior of a home?
 You're not alone.
-While a security system can do a lot to keep intruders out, the right outdoor lighting can do a lot to keep problems from arising in the first place.
+While a security system can do a lot to help keep intruders out, the right outdoor lighting can help keep problems from arising in the first place.

-Strategically place outdoor lights can deter potential intruders.
-Criminals do not want to be identified which is why they target property that offers them the most protection from neighbors and passersby.
-Here are 3 types of lighting to consider each with its own advantages and disadvantages:
+Strategically placed outdoor lights can help deter potential intruders.
+Criminals do not want to be identified, which is why they target property that offers them the most protection from neighbours and passersby.
+Here are three types of lighting to consider, each with its own advantages and disadvantages: